hotekagi/solutionChallenge09/README.md

 If running on a server other than localhost, change the hostname in `src/hostname.js` to the appropriate IP address.

+In addition to setting up your own server, you can use our Google Cloud as shown in this [Google Docs](https://docs.google.com/document/d/1pjWlAC4O1NRFcoF0I3YCSk7cA6HhpZrOuChXbRD-aTQ/edit).

 Create `src/hostname.js.bak` as follows.

 ```javascript